ciacob/svg-renderer-flex-library/README.md

 USAGE
 ==============

 1. Clone and build [svg-renderer-library](https://github.com/ciacob/svg-renderer-library.git).
 It should produce **svg-renderer-library.swc**.
-Add it to your Flex/AIR project path.
+Add it to your Flex/AIR project's path.

 2. Add the SVG component to your MXML, and set the property "Source" on the component to:
   * a string with the URL of the SVG file.